 7. A sturdy pair of shoes

 Sunglasses are another essential when packing for Rajasthan, as are your sun cream and sun hat.
-The sunny days in Rajasthan can be really very bright; to stop yourself squinting or struggling to see, a good pair of sunglasses makes all the difference.
+The sunny days in Rajasthan can be very bright; to stop yourself squinting or struggling to see, a good pair of sunglasses makes all the difference.

 9. Adapter for India

 Sockets in India accept Type C, Type D and Type M plugs.
-There are several holes in the same socket to accommodate either of these three types.
+There are several holes in the same outlet to accommodate either of these three types.
 The voltage in India is 220 Volts, alternating at 50 cycles per second.
 If you wish to use any electronic devices from the United States or any country with 110 Volt currency, you’ll need a voltage converter as well as a and plug adapter.
 People coming from countries with 230 Volt currency (such as Australia, Europe, and the UK) only require a plug adapter for their appliances.
 It is increasingly common for hotels to include adapters in the room, though this is not guaranteed (feel free to ask us for clarification on your specific hotels).

 10. Mosquito repellent